 "Encouraging the industry to invest in new pipelines and in new distribution system infrastructure ... provides additional capacity for increased volumes of gas."

 Industry is advocating for pipeline capacity exiting Northeast Pennsylvania to grow by over 60 percent in the next several years in order to allow for drilling activity to resume.
-PennEast is a major component of this expansion, as identified in Table 3.
+PennEast is a major component of this expansion.